dart-lang/language/working/0723-static-extensions/feature-specification-variant2.md

 A compile-time diagnostic is emitted if an extension _D_ declares a constructor or a static member with the same basename as a constructor or a static member in the on-declaration of _D_.
-A similar diagnostic is emitted when _D_ is an enum, mixin, mixin class, or extension type declaration.

 *In other words, an extension should not have name clashes with its on-declaration.
-The warning above is aimed at static members and constructors, but a similar warning would probably be useful for instance members as well.*
+The warning above is aimed at static members and constructors, but a similar warning would probably be useful for name clashes with instance members as well.*

 #### Invocation of a static member